 PERIODONTAL SCALING & ROOT PLANING

 Scaling and Root Planing (S&RP) is done with local anesthesia (“Novocaine”) to ensure your comfort during the procedure.
-No matter how thoroughly this procedure is done (extensive research supports this) it is not possible to eliminate all calculus (tartar) and bacteria from the space between the tooth and the gum when it is 5mms or deeper.
-If the gum shrinks sufficiently to create a shallow space, the remaining plaque and calculus can be removed.
+No matter how thoroughly this procedure is done (extensive research supports this), it is impossible to eliminate all calculus (tartar) and bacteria from the space between the tooth and the gum when it is 5mms or deeper.
+The remaining plaque and calculus can be removed if the gum shrinks sufficiently to create a shallow space.

 Disinfection - antimicrobials are placed into space immediately after S&RP to eliminate more bacteria left behind in the pocket and soft tissues.

 If you have any concerns or questions about scaling and root planing, or periodontal disease, call us at (401) 273-6161 and schedule an appointment with our dentist at our office in Providence, RI.

 a) Topical - placed directly into the space between the tooth and the gum after S&RP to eliminate bacteria in the soft tissue and on the root surface

 b) Systemic – taken by mouth and enters your bloodstream to further control the infection

 If you have any questions about periodontal disease or antibiotic treatments, call us at (401) 273-6161 and schedule an appointment with our dentist at our office in Providence, RI.